 There is nothing so wonderful as fresh, homemade focaccia on one of our Italy culinary tours.
-But you can easily make this Italian dish at home.
-Focaccia can be topped with almost any seasonal ingredient you want, and in the summer we love to make it with tomatoes and herbs.
-Read on for the recipe, or The International Kitchen to book one of our Italy food and wine tours!
+But you can easily make this Italian dish at home, as I do regularly.
+Focaccia can be topped with almost any seasonal ingredient you want, and in the summer I love to make it with tomatoes and herbs.
+Read on for the recipe, or contact us at The International Kitchen to book one of our Italy food and wine tours!

 Tomato Herb Focaccia